Prior

 dollar.
 It became an alternative to the silver dollar.

-types.
-The first was the Liberty Head that was minted from
+three gold dollar types.
+The first was the Liberty Head that

-head is a coronet inscribed LIBERTY in incuse letters.
-Her
+left.
+On her head is a coronet inscribed LIBERTY in incuse

-hair is combed back into a hair knot.
-Loose hair encircles
+letters.
+Her hair is combed back into a hair knot.
+Loose hair

-her head beneath the coronet, and several curls hang down
+encircles her head beneath the coronet, and several curls

-her neck.
-Encircling her head are thirteen six-pointed stars.
+hang down her neck.
+Encircling her head are thirteen six-pointed

+stars.
 Dentils are near the edge on both sides of the coin.
-The reverse

-has an open wreath of berries tied in a bow at the bottom.
+The reverse has an open wreath of berries tied in a bow at

+the bottom.
 A large numeral one is near the top.
-The word DOLLAR is underneath,
+The word

-and the date is below the denomination.
-The inscription UNITED
+DOLLAR is underneath, and the date is below the denomination.

-1849.
-Today these are known as the No L variety because Longacre’s
+on May 8, 1849.
+Today these are known as the No L variety

 1 gold dollars were struck in Philadelphia.
 These are